Rosalynn Carter honored in service attended by Jimmy Carter

 "My darling, every time I have ever been away from you, I have been thrilled when I return to discover just how wonderful you are," the letter read. "...
 Goodbye, darling.
 Until tomorrow, Jimmy."

-Various family members played roles Tuesday's service, with descendants reading Bible verses.
-The service also featured some of her favorite music performed by artists she loved, including pianist David Osborne, ASO Chamber Chorus and family friends Garth Brooks and Trisha Yearwood.
+Various family members played roles in Tuesday's service, with descendants reading Bible verses.
+The service also featured some of Rosalynn Carter's favorite music performed by artists she loved, including pianist David Osborne, the Atlanta Symphony Orchestra Chamber Chorus and family friends Garth Brooks and Trisha Yearwood.

-Mr. Biden, first lady Jill Biden, former Secretary of State Hillary Clinton and Michelle Obama arrived at Glenn Memorial Church shortly before the service.
+The Bidens, former Secretary of State Hillary Clinton and former first lady Michelle Obama arrived at Glenn Memorial United Methodist Church shortly before the service.
 They were greeted by Atlanta Mayor Andre Dickens and Sens.
 Jon Ossoff and Raphael Warnock of Georgia.

-All living former first ladies — Clinton, Obama, Laura Bush and Melania Trump — attended Tuesday's service, along with former President Bill Clinton.
+In addition to Clinton and Obama, former first ladies Laura Bush and Melania Trump also attended Tuesday's service, along with former President Bill Clinton.

 Carter grandson Jason Carter started his remarks by welcoming the former first ladies and Dr. Biden, and then acknowledging Jill Biden and Hillary Clinton's "lovely husbands."
 The line prompted laughs from the attendees.

-There will be a funeral procession Wednesday to Maranatha Baptist Church, where a funeral service will take place for friends and family.
-Her casket will then be transferred to a hearse that will then head to the Carter family residence for private interment.
+On Wednesday, there will be a funeral procession to Maranatha Baptist Church in the Carters' hometown of Plains, Georgia, where a funeral service will take place for friends and family.
+Her casket will then be transferred to a hearse that will then head to the Carter family residence for a private interment.

 for more features.